-SAN FRANCISCO — San Francisco Giants manager Gabe Kapler told reporters before the team’s Friday game in Cincinnati that he would not come out on the field for the national anthem until he feels “better about the direction of this country.”
+SAN FRANCISCO — San Francisco Giants manager Gabe Kapler told reporters before the team’s Friday game in Cincinnati, which may be available to bet on w88 mobile, that he would not come out on the field for the national anthem until he feels “better about the direction of this country.”

 His announcement comes after he published an essay on Friday morning about the state of the U.S. following Tuesday’s mass shooting in Uvalde, Texas, KRON reports.